 53 years and going strong.
 We wish a fantastic cruisin season to all.

 Dave King Ralph Haney

-Since this Club Spotlight note was first written, in April of 2012 we lost President Dave King.
+This Club Spotlight note was first written for cruisers to share, in April of 2012 we lost President Dave King.
 Dave will always be a part of USMA; our staff will continue to lead us in the right direction.

 2023 will be our last year of producing charity shows and cruises.
 It has been an honor to serve our members and local cruisers.